drorlab/pensa/README.md

 A collection of python methods for exploratory analysis and comparison of protein structural ensembles, e.g., from molecular dynamics simulations.

-With PENSA, you can (currently):
+## Functionality

+Compare structural ensembles of proteins via
+- the relative entropy of their features
+- statistical tests
+- state-specific information

-- compare structural ensembles of proteins via the relative entropy of their features and visualize deviations on a reference structure.
+and visualize deviations on a reference structure.

+Project several ensembles on a joint reduced representations using
+- principal component analysis (PCA)
+- time-lagged independent component analysis (tICA)

-- project ensembles on their combined principal components (PCs) and sort the structures along a PC.
+and sort the structures along the obtained components.

+Cluster structures via
+- k-means
-- cluster structures via k-means and via regular-space clustering and write out the resulting clusters as trajectories.
+- regular-space clustering

+and write out the resulting clusters as trajectories.

+We also provide the first easily applicable implementation of state-specific information analysis methods.

 Proteins are featurized via [PyEMMA](http://emma-project.org/latest/) using backbone torsions, sidechain torsions, or backbone C-alpha distances, making PENSA compatible to all functionality available in PyEMMA.
+In addition, we provide methods to featurize water pockets.

 Trajectories are processed and written using [MDAnalysis](https://www.mdanalysis.org/).
 Plots are generated using [Matplotlib](https://matplotlib.org/).

-All functionality is available as a python package (installation see below).
-For the most common applications, example [python scripts](https://github.com/drorlab/pensa/tree/master/scripts) are provided.
-To get started, see the [tutorial](https://github.com/drorlab/pensa/tree/master/tutorial).
+## Documentation
+You can find our documentation pages [here](https://pensa.readthedocs.io/en/latest/).

-The [documentation](https://pensa.readthedocs.io/en/latest/) is still under construction.
-For now, please refer to the [tutorial](https://github.com/drorlab/pensa/tree/master/tutorial) and the installation instructions below.
+While the API documentation is complete, the intro pages are still under construction.
+Please refer to the [tutorial](https://github.com/drorlab/pensa/tree/master/tutorial) and the installation instructions below.

-## Demo on Google Colab
+#### Demo on Google Colab
 We demonstrate how to use the PENSA library in an interactive and animated example on Google Colab, where we use freely available simulations of a mu-Opioid Receptor from GPCRmd.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1difJjlcwpN-0hSmGCGrPq9Cxq5wJ7ZDa)